joshfrench/om-wiki-fork/Om-Next-Overview.md

 ## Reads and the Query Grammar

+**NOTE**: You will often see quoting used in queries.
+Many of the examples in this document do not use quoting, because the data in question is just data.
+You should make sure you understand quoting, syntax quote, and unquote (in Clojure(script)).
+Some of the grammar uses parens, which is what leads to the quoting in examples.

 The basic read functions provide a "router/parser" in concept.
 The base requirement is that they understand the Query Grammar, and return data in a form that matches the expected query response.